FreeAndFair/ColoradoRLA/docs/v_and_v.md

-Free & Fair will ensure that the delivered system meets its intended security, performance, and accuracy (correctness) requirements by applying dynamic and static checking at multiple levels.
+Free & Fair will ensure that the delivered system meets its intended security, performance, and accuracy (correctness) requirements by applying dynamic checking (classic testing) at three levels: _unit testing_, _functional testing_, and _user interface (UI) testing_.

-Dynamic checking (classic testing) is applied at three levels.
-The first is unit testing.
-At this level, each basic software component of a system is tested to ensure it meets its specification.
+Unit testing exercises each basic software component of the system to ensure it meets its specification.
 The specification is obtained as part of the refinement of the high-level system requirements through the design process.
 Using our tools, most of these tests will be generated automatically.
 Unit tests provide a low-level indication that the basic components of a system are working as intended and provide an early warning if changes cause requirements and implementation to diverge.
-These will be performed under live conditions.

-The second level of dynamic checking is functional testing—testing that the overall functionality of the system is correct (e.g., that it counts ballots correctly).
-For these tests a range of use scenarios is designed, with test scenarios including even unlikely combinations of input data.
-These tests are designed to cover the full requirements of the system.
-Our functional tests can be designed without a full implementation in hand, based on the system requirements and the input data formats; this helps to ensure that the tests accurately represent the system requirements without being influenced by implementation choices.
-These will be performed under live conditions.
+Functional testing exercises the overall functionality of the system.
+A range of use scenarios is designed to cover the full requirements of the system, including even unlikely combinations of input data.
+Functional tests can be designed without a full implementation in hand, based on the system requirements and the input data formats; this helps to ensure that the tests accurately represent the system requirements without being influenced by implementation choices.

+There are two types of user interface (UI) testing:
+_usability/accessibility testing_ and _UI functional
-The third level of dynamic checking is user interface (UI) testing.
-Usability and accessibility testing will be handled by the Colorado Department of State (CDOS) for this project, in accordance with their processes for such; however, before delivering a version of the system to CDOS for testing, we will run our own set of tests to ensure that the implemented UI conforms to the design and the product requirements built into the design.
-This kind of testing is automated using tools that can drive the UI based on test scenarios; the testing is run regularly to be sure that no inadvertent code changes cause the implementation to diverge from the design.
-Since formal methods for verifying UI functionality and responsiveness are less mature than for algorithmic verification, UI testing is an important component of the overall assurance case.
+testing_.
+Usability and accessibility testing will be handled by the Colorado Department of State (CDOS) for this project, in accordance with their processes for such; however, before delivering a version of the system to CDOS for testing, we will run our own set of UI functional tests to ensure that the implemented UI conforms to the design and the product requirements built into the design.
+UI functional testing is automated using tools that can drive the UI based on test scenarios; the testing is run regularly to be sure that no inadvertent code changes cause the implementation to diverge from the design.

-Dynamic checking only provides indicative evidence that a system performs as intended, because it is typically not possible to test all possible scenarios.
-With this in mind, we will not only report test success, but also indicate what fraction of system behaviors we cover using dynamic checking.

-In addition to dynamic checking, Free & Fair will use static (formal) verification to prove that key components implement the system requirements.
-In static verification, implementation and specification are each translated into an equivalent logical representation and automated proof tools are used to ensure that the implementation satisfies the specification.
-These tests are performed directly on the software and do not have a physical component.
-This kind of verification is the formal variant of what is known by many names, such as component-based, component-level, subsystem-level testing.
-Because our specification and reasoning methods are compositional, these techniques also subsume what is normally known as integration testing.
-These formal checks are also automated and can be replayed regularly to be sure that requirements and implementation stay consistent as the project progresses.
-We discuss our rigorous systems engineering method in greater detail in the [Development Process and Methodology](methodology.md) document.

-*Security Testing*

-In addition to correctness, security is critical to election systems.
-Correctness guarantees state that, if used as anticipated, the system will give a correct result.
-Security guarantees state that, if the system is used in an unanticipated way, it cannot give misleading results.
-Assurance that nothing bad can happen cannot be provided by dynamic testing; it can only be provided by formal proof.
-Proofs of security guarantees will be among the assurance artifacts and arguments that Free & Fair produces in support of the delivered Elements.
-These tests are performed directly on the software and do not have a physical component.

-*Final System Testing*

-The final type of testing is the testing of the hardware/software combination as it would be delivered.
-For this purpose, a set of acceptance tests is designed in cooperation with the client.
-The acceptance tests are made as automated as possible, but may also include manual tests.
-These tests are performed live.

-One part of the regular reporting during the project will be the status of test suite development and test suite success, across all of the kinds of dynamic and static tests described above.
+A part of the regular reporting during the project will be the status of test suite development and test suite success, across all of the kinds of dynamic testing described above.
+Since it is typically not possible to test all possible scenarios, dynamic checking only provides indicative evidence that a system performs as intended;

-A final aspect of both dynamic and static checking is regular rerunning of tests.
-Typically test suites are executed (and static checks are re-run) every night and on every merge of new or corrected functionality into the release branch of software development.
-This is standard development practice and minimizes problems that can occur during component integration.
-It is also part of our continuous integration practice.
+therefore, we will not only report test suite success information, but also indicate what fraction of system behaviors our test suite covers.

 System Verification
 -------------------

+In addition to system validation through dynamic checking, described above, Free & Fair will use static (formal) verification to prove that key components implement the system requirements.
+In contrast to dynamic checking, static verification is performed without executing the software, and provides information about the software's behavior that is independent of particular test scenarios.

+To perform static verification, the software implementation and specification are each translated into an equivalent logical representation and automated proof tools are used to ensure that the implementation satisfies the specification.
+This is the formal variant of testing processes that are known by many names, such as component-based, component-level, and subsystem-level testing.
+Because our specification and reasoning methods are compositional—we can perform verification on each individual element of the software independently of the others—these techniques also subsume what is normally known as integration testing.

+A part of regular reporting during the project will be the status of static verification, including information about exactly what functionality has been statically verified.